Welcome to Portugal

 Overnight in Porto.

-Breakfast at the hotel.
-Check out and the driver will pick you up and drop you to the airport for your onward flight to Madeira.
-On arrival at Madeira airport, the driver will be waiting for you and drop you to the hotel and check-in.
+Prepare for check out and the driver will pick you up and drop you to the airport for your onward flight to Madeira.

 Madeira, an autonomous region of Portugal, is an archipelago comprising 4 islands off the northwest coast of Africa.
 It’s known for its namesake wine and warm, subtropical climate.
 The main island of Madeira is volcanic, green and rugged, with high cliffs, pebbly beaches, and settlements on deltas of the Fajã River.
 Capital Funchal has botanic gardens and is known for its harbor and a large New Year's fireworks show.